-The National Safe Skies Alliance (Safe Skies) this week released an update to the Recommended Security Guidelines for Airport Planning, Design, and Construction through its Program for Applied Research in Airport Security (PARAS).
+The National Safe Skies Alliance (Safe Skies) released an update to the Recommended Security Guidelines for Airport Planning, Design, and Construction through its Program for Applied Research in Airport Security (PARAS).

 Called upon for our deep expertise in aviation design principals, Burns security experts led the overhaul of this trusted guidance document.

 The PARAS report can be applied to any Category X to General Aviation facility.
 Developed for airport security managers, engineering consultants, architectural firms and other airport construction leaders, regardless of familiarity with current security regulations, the report offers an all-encompassing review of the latest federal requirements.